MannLabs/alphakraken/README.md

 4. In the Airflow UI, set up the SSH connection to the cluster (see [below](#setup-ssh-connection)).
-If you don't want to connect to the cluster, just create the connection of type "ssh" and name "cluster-conn" with some dummy values for host, username, and password.
+If you don't want to connect to the cluster, just create the connection of type "ssh" and name "cluster_ssh_connection" with some dummy values for host, username, and password.
 In this case, make sure to set the Airflow variable `debug_no_cluster_ssh=True` (see below).

 5. In the Airflow UI, set up the required Pools (see [below](#setup-pools)).